core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 19 049c

-**Name as identityref**
+### Name as identityref

 Alternatively, an identityref may be encoded using a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.
 When names are used, identityref MUST be encoded using a CBOR text string data item (major type 3).
 If the identity is defined in another module than the leaf node containing the identityref value, the namespace-qualified form MUST be used.
 Otherwise, both the simple and namespace-qualified forms are permitted.
+Names and namespaces are defined in {{I-D.ietf-netmod-yang-json}} section 4.

 The following example shows the encoding of the same identity using its name.